Riad Tizwa

 Eating

 You come to expect delicious breakfasts in Morocco, and Tizwa's didn't let us down.
 With the sun bathing our table (there are umbrellas and a tent for shade in the hotter months) and the medina's roofscape stretching out before us, we were in no mood to rush.
-A potful of coffee was accompanied by freshly squeezed orange juice, creamy homemade yoghurt served with muesli and chopped fruit, fresh Moroccan bread, along with several different jams and pancakes drizzled in honey.
+A potful of coffee was accompanied by freshly squeezed orange juice, creamy homemade yoghurt served with muesli and chopped fruit, fresh Moroccan bread, along with several different jams and pancakes drizzled in honey, and eggs as you like them.

-Just ask if you would prefer to dine on the roof terrace or in your own room.
-Tea and pastries are available any time, and there are plenty of restaurants within walking distance should you want a change of scene - The Ruined Garden and Fes Cafe Restaurant are recommended.
+Tea and pastries are available any time, and there are plenty of restaurants within walking distance should you want a change of scene - The Ruined Garden and Fondouk Bazaar are popular choices.

 Features include: